1. Confirm Your Acceptance to CU AND EHP

 Make sure EHP affiliated emails are not getting sent to your spam.

-The Andrews Hall Textbook Share is a great way to get used text books.
-Take a look and see if any of the text books you need for fall are available to check out from Andrews.
+The EHP Textbook Share is a great way to get used text books.
+Take a look and see if any of the text books you need for fall are available to check out from EHP.